CLPX-Model: Local Analysis and Prediction System: 4-D Atmospheric Analyses

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Glen Liston.
-2003.
+Liston, G. E. 2003.
 CLPX-Model: Local Analysis and Prediction System: 4-D Atmospheric Analyses. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
-CD-ROM.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.